ansty57/Data_Analysis_Projects/README.md

-# DataAnalysisProjects
+# Data Analysis Projects
-There are main projects my teams made during the Data Analysis minor in HSE.
+These are the main projects I delivered during the Data Analysis minor during my undergrad.